core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

   // RFC Ed.: replace XXXX with actual RFC number and remove
   // this note.

-  // RFC Ed.: update the date below with the date of RFC
+  // RFC Ed.: update the date below with the date of the RFC
   // publication and remove this note.

   // RFC Ed.: update [I-D.somaraju-core-sid] with actual RFC